Clark Clifford

 Clark McAdams Clifford (December 25, 1906 – October 10, 1998) was an American lawyer who served as an important political adviser to Democratic presidents Harry S. Truman, John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter.
 His official government positions were White House Counsel (1946–1950), Chairman of the President's Intelligence Advisory Board (1963–1968), and Secretary of Defense (1968–1969); Clifford was also influential in his role as an unofficial, informal presidential adviser in various issues.
 A successful Washington, D.C., lawyer, he was known for his elite clientele, charming manners, and impeccable suits.

-All four Democratic presidents of the Cold War era employed Clifford's services and relied on his counsel, marking him as one of the ultimate Washington insiders.
+All four Democratic presidents of the Cold War era employed Clifford's services and relied on his counsel.
 Emblematic of Clifford's influence in postwar Democratic presidential administrations was that after Jimmy Carter won the 1976 presidential election, his transition team was adamant that Clifford, as a symbol of the Washington, D.C., establishment, should not have any influence whatsoever, declaring that "if you ever see us relying on Clark Clifford, you'll know we have failed", yet Carter eventually came to rely on him nonetheless.

 In his later years, Clifford became involved in several controversies.
 He was a key figure in the Bank of Credit and Commerce International scandal, which led to a grand jury indictment.

 Early and personal life

 Clifford was born on December 25, 1906, in Fort Scott, Kansas.
 His parents resided there at the time because his father, Frank, was a traveling auditor for Missouri Pacific Railroad.
 He was named after his maternal uncle, Clark McAdams.
-He attended Washington University in St. Louis.
+He attended Washington University in St. Louis where he was a member of Kappa Alpha Order (Beta Theta) initiated in 1924.

 On October 3, 1931, Clifford married Margery Pepperell "Marny" Kimball (April 20, 1908 – April 14, 2000).
 They had three daughters: Margery Clifford (nickname: Gery), Joyce Clifford Burland and Randall Clifford Wight.
 Clifford was a self-proclaimed Christian Zionist.